ArlindXh/social-club/README.md

 As a user you can like and unlike other users, you can also see user information based on their id, or even see who are the users with the most likes.

+`.env file has been pushed to the code for easier testing purposes otherwise it would be skipped`

 ## Local Setup